-Botox has quickly become to No. 1 non-surgical cosmetic treatment with more than 7 million treatments performed last year.
+Botox has quickly become the No. 1 non-surgical cosmetic treatment with more than 7 million treatments performed in the last year.

-Despite the botulinum toxin’s popularity, there are still misconceptions about this beauty treatment in the medical aesthetics industry.
+Despite the neurotoxin’s popularity, there are still misconceptions about this beauty treatment in the medical aesthetics industry.

-Are you a nurse, physician or medical professional looking to earn your Botox certification?
-Discover the truth behind 6 of the most common Botox myths during Botox training!
+If you a nurse, physician or medical professional looking to earn your Botox certification, discover the truth behind 6 of the most common Botox myths during Botox training!

 Common Botox Myths

 Botox Myth #2. — Botox is permanent.

-Although the effects of Botox last for a good amount of time, they are not permanent.
+Although the effects of botulinum toxin last for a good amount of time, they are not permanent.
 Clients should have regular treatments if they want to make sure their dynamic wrinkles don’t reappear.
-You will learn during Botox training that Botox last between 3 to 6 months.
+You will learn during Botox training that this aesthetic treatment lasts between 3 to 6 months.
 This depends on factors such as facial anatomy, dosage and the area being treated.

 If a client stops Botox injections, the wrinkles will go back the way they were before the cosmetic treatment.
-The muscles will slowly lose the relaxing effect from the Botox, and they will resume the normal development of wrinkles with movement.
+The muscles will slowly lose the relaxing effect of the Botox, and they will resume the normal development of wrinkles with facial expressions and movement.

 Recently, many nurses and physicians have seen a significant increase in the number of millennials requesting Botox injections as a preventative treatment.
 Between 2011 and 2016, Botox use among millennials aged 19 to 34 increased by 87 percent!
 Many medical professionals believe millennials are seeking Botox to achieve the perfect selfie.
 Some believe that if a client waits until fine lines and wrinkles appear, it will be more difficult to smooth out their appearance.